 A management contractor shall file, along with the application, an organizational chart of its management organization and job descriptions for employees of the gaming operation.
-The chart shall identify which employees are or will be the PMOs and the Key Employees of the gaming operation.
+The chart shall identify which employees are or will be the primary management officials and the key employees of the gaming operation.

-(e) Description on Application
+E. Description on Application